Avatarchik/Bolt-Physics/README.md

 Quick rundown of how it works;
 There's two main steps.
-1) Rewind/Resim local physics loop from the last server validated physics frame
+1) Rewind/Resim local physics from the last server validated physics frame
 2) The main physics loop.
 This loop should only call one step every frame, this is the up-to-date realtime physics simulation.
 If we were to remove step (1), it would behave like unity was auto-stepping physics normally (mostly)

 Starting with step (2).